CorporateFounder/unitedStates_final/documentationEng/preambleEng.md

 # Brief description of the cryptocurrency
+## Why is the voting system implemented in this system.
+Let's pretend that you
+1. A US citizen and you are 25 years old.
+2. Live in Texas
+3. Work on a chicken farm
+4. And you are on social security.

+It turned out to be quite a complex character.
+Now see the Board of Shareholders consists of 1500 accounts with the most votes.
+You know that kfc is on the Board of Shareholders and this company proposes laws that help increase her sales, which in turn turns out to help your farm to sell more chicken.
+Thus, the Board of Shareholders represents the interests this corporation and your interests by improving the quality of the economy.
+Because of this, the Board of Shareholders is not elected, and appointed by the system 1500 with the most shares.

+But as a Texas resident, you also want infrastructure to develop in your area.
+Thus, you participate in the voting and elect your representatives to the Board of Directors, how is this electoral system specially designed in such a way that the Board of Directors there are persons who represent mainly regions.

+But you may have conservative views, then your interests in this aspect are already represented factions of your choice.

+You are also on social security, and for example, you yourself can vote for a law that will reduce the price of a specific group of medicines.

+Thus the Board of Directors and Fractions are elected and represent your interests at the regional level and your views.
+The economic interests are represented by the Board of Shareholders, who are not elected, but are key players in this economy.
+And you can represent specific interests yourself by voting pointwise for this or that law.

+It uses a different mechanism of the electoral system and a different way of voting in order to represent your interests at different levels.

+## Brief description of the cryptocurrency

 This cryptocurrency is a whole eco-system that allows not only to exchange monetary units, but also in this system an electoral system is implemented,